ns-krishnakodali/q-file-share/q-file-share-server/README.md

+# QFileShare Server
+Server for secure file sharing application, developed using Post-Quantum Cryptography techniques

-# Getting Started with file sharing server using FastAPI
+## Getting Started with QFileShare using FastAPI

 ## Setup: